-- Disciplinary action may be considered if there are breaches of conduct at any stage of the attendance management process (including the return to work process) in accordance with the Council's Discipline and Appeals Procedure such as;
+- 20.1 Disciplinary action may be considered if there are breaches of conduct at any stage of the attendance management process (including the return to work process) in accordance with the Council's Discipline and Appeals Procedure such as:

-- unauthorised absence,
+- unauthorised absence.

 - a failure to comply with absence reporting procedures,

 - an abuse of the sick pay provisions,

 - fraudulent conduct

-Note: In the application and interpretation of this policy further detailed guidance is provided for Managers/Supervisors within the Maximising Attendance Toolkit.
-Advice and guidance on the application of these procedures is also available from service Human Resources teams.
+Note: In the application and interpretation of this policy further detailed guidance is provided for Managers/Supervisors within the Supporting Attendance Toolkit.
+Advice and guidance on the application of these procedures is also available from Service Strategic HR teams.